HSC-9: Mission

-Command history
+History

 Helicopter Anti-Submarine Squadron 3 (HS-3)

 HSC-9 was established as Helicopter Antisubmarine Squadron Three (HS-3) on 18 June 1952, at the Naval Air Facility Elizabeth City, North Carolina.
 The Tridents commenced operations flying the Piasecki HUP-2S Retriever helicopter, and later transitioned to the Sikorsky HO4S and Sikorsky HSS-1 Seabat helicopters.
 In 1959 the squadron received the Sikorsky HSS-1N Seabat giving it the capability to operate at night.
 HS-3 was the first Atlantic Fleet operational squadron to operate the gas turbine powered HSS-2 Sea King in 1961.
 In September 1962 in compliance with the 1962 United States Tri-Service aircraft designation system the HSS-2 Sea King was redesignated the SH-3A Sea King.
 In 1967 the squadron received the SH-3D, and finally the SH-3H TACNAV equipped helicopter in 1979.
 Additionally in 1982, HS-3 became the first squadron to deploy with the AQS-13E Sonar Data Computer.

 HS-3 was first deployed aboard USS Antietam and USS Leyte in late 1956, flying the HSS-1 Seabat.
 This was followed by assignments to USS Lake Champlain, USS Tarawa, and USS Valley Forge, in 1958–60.

 From 1960 to 1970, HS-3 was assigned to Carrier Anti-Submarine Air Group 56 (CVSG-56).
 CVSG-56 was first assigned to Valley Forge before moving to USS Randolph, in 1961.
 HS-3 then transitioned to the Sikorsky HSS-2/SH-3A Sea King.
 In 1962, on board USS Wasp, HS-3 participated in the naval blockade of Cuba.
 The Air Group was reassigned to USS Intrepid in 1962 until she was deployed as an attack carrier to Vietnam in 1966.
 The Tridents began an active role in the space program on 24 May 1962, when then CO Commander J. M. Wondergem picked up Lieutenant Commander M. S. Carpenter from his Aurora 7 spacecraft and delivered him to Intrepid.
 Astronauts Carpenter, Grissom, Young, Collins, Gordon, Conrad, McDivitt, Scott, and Schweickart all ended their space journeys with rides aboard HS-3 helicopters.